marco-luzzara/mongodb-transaction-simulation/doc/README.md

 ## What happens when we create a multi-document transaction?

 A MongoDB transaction is pretty different from a SQL transaction.
 In both models the concept of isolation level exists, but MongoDB discerns between before-commit and after-commit isolation.
 I have already talked about ACID properties and how MongoDB is able to guarantee them, but I have deliberately left out how a transaction is isolated in the before-commit phase (the after-commit phase is mainly regulated by the `readConcern`).
-First concept to understand in order to effectively work with transactions is the **snapshot** isolation level
+First concept to understand in order to effectively work with transactions is the **snapshot** isolation level.

 ### **Snapshot** Isolation